FrankRx41/Eval/README.md

 ﻿# Eval()

-## Evaluate Expressions in Strings.
+## Evaluate Expressions Dynamically in Strings.

 ### Credits
 ExprEval() by Uberi